 Dominican’s Scholarly and Creative Works Conference is open to all members of the University and the greater community.
 The conference kicks off with an inspiring keynote address followed by live music, compelling scholarship, and much more.
 Throughout the conference, students deliver oral and poster presentations, gallery exhibitions, and live performances to students, staff, faculty, and community members.

-Due to COVID-19, we ask that non-Dominican associated parties refrain from attending this year's in-person conference.
-Oral presentations will available to view online.
+Non-Dominican associated parties are welcome to attend this year's in-person conference.
+Oral presentations will also be available to view online.
 For more information regarding our COVID-19 policies, please visit our Campus Health and Safety page.

 Dr. Sarah Lee's teaching and research interests are mainly at the intersection of social psychology and organizational studies.
 As an assistant professor in the Barowsky School of Business, she teaches subjects such as Organizational Behavior, Managing Across Cultures, Leadership & Change Management, among others.

 Her passion lies in understanding human psychology and behavior to help inform organizations to create best practices, and to teach in a way that is both practical and impactful for her students.
 Her research studies issues that organizations face regarding social justice and DEI efforts, including: examining the barriers to minorities’ upward mobility in organizations, student resilience and well-being, and sustainable sourcing in a post-pandemic era.